OpenAstronomy/pyastro/pages/2017/index.rst

 Attending PyAstro17
 ###################

-Between Sept 12, 2016 and Dec 9, 2016, we will be accepting requests from interested participants.
+Until and including Dec 9, 2016 we will be accepting requests from interested participants.
 Participant selection will be made with the goal of *growing* the Python in Astronomy community and we particularly encourage requests to attend from junior astronomers and people who are new to